The State of Virtual Photography [Q+A]

 If I hadn't improved myself, learning and studying IRL photography and its basic rules, I wouldn't be as skilled and experienced as I'm nowadays, and art critics wouldn't have noticed and awarded my work as they did instead.

 The fact that I'm selling my works in art galleries means that I'm better than the average virtual photographer?
-Well, maybe I was just luckier than him but truth is, most people are uncapable to question their own production as me and you can instead, and this makes a huge difference out there.
+Well, maybe I was just luckier than most vp’s but my biggest edge is that I can clearly understand when one of my screenshots is hot and when is not, and this makes a huge difference out there with the people in charge of certain institutions.

-The bottom line is that there are gifted and skilled virtual photographers well above their peers, just like there are more gifted musicians and writers and artists among their peers.
-Meritocracy exists.
+The bottom line is that there are gifted and skilled virtual photographers well above their peers, just like there are more gifted musicians and writers and artists among their peers. it’s simple as that.

 - Are you a well-known virtual photographer?